KyleCorlett/Portfolio_Assignment/README.md

 - Fixed stylesheet link
 - Created a stylesheet for mobile layout

-### Started Mobile Layout

-- Started adding flexbox attributes to css sheet
+## Day Three (23/10/22)

+- Created about page to give home page more clarity
-- Added Hamburger Nav bar using JS
+- Added about page into Nav bar
-- Made main banner hide when in mobile use
+- Changed responsiveness to break at 770px
+- Added Image of myself on main page